 Egyptian Archaeology 43

-EA 43 will published in October 2013.
+EA 43 was published in October 2013.
 The first pages, as usual, contain news of EES activities since the previous issue of EA appeared, including the editorial by Patricia Spencer on Nile Delta Research; a review of the Society's role in Egypt by the EES Director, Chris Naunton; David Jeffreys' summary of the photographs in the Hasiballah album; photographs of recent EES events, and a list of current EES Patrons.

 The main articles are: